-If you followed the steps for creating a new project you should now have an empty project.
-You can now add files to it by either creating new files or adding existing files.
-Creating a new file is very similar to creating a new project, except you select the File tab (see Figure 3) instead of the Project tab in the New dialog.
-If you want to add an existing file choose Add File from the Project menu, and then select the file you want to add.
-In both cases we are in this laboratory exercise only interested in assembler files, having the extension is
+If you followed the steps for creating a new project, you should now have an empty project created.
+You can now add files to it, by either creating new files or adding existing files.
+Creating a new file is similar to creating a new project, except that you select the File tab (see Figure 3) instead of the Project tab in the New dialog window.
+If you want to add an existing file, choose 'Add file...' from the Project menu, and then select the file you want to add.
+In this laboratory exercise we are only interested in assembly files (with the extension .s).